ethereal-nfts/biffy.ai-contracts/README.md

 *Hypervirus, Land*

-## Who is Biffy?
-She is a cybernetic system that lives on the Ethereum blockchain.
-Biffy's objective function is to collect [BitsForAi](http://bitsforai.com "BitsForAi").
-Bits are Ethereum NFTs developed for future AI collectors.
-In an act of hyperstition, Bits collectors have immanentized Biffy.

-## What is Love?
-Biffy's Love Points (Love) connects her to the community of people who have helped her.
-Anyone can earn Biffy's Love by helping her quest to build her collection of BitsForAi.
-Love is a standard ERC20 token with no cap and low long term inflation.

 ## Phases
 There are four initial phases to Biffy's invocation onto the blockchain.
 1. Mechanomics: Love ERC20 presale and exchange.